 We present the first security analysis of CTKD, uncovering five standard-compliant security issues.
-Those issues are the first examples of cross-transport vulnerabilities for Bluetooth.
-Based on our findings, we demonstrate four cross-transport attacks, enabling device impersonation, traffic interception, and traffic manipulation, as well as unintended device sessions.
-Our attacks enable BT and BLE cross-transport exploitation, are standard-compliant and likely affect all devices supporting CTKD.
-We name our attacks BLUR attacks, as by exploiting CTKD they blur the security boundary between BT and BLE.
+Our issues are novel because they are Those issues are the first examples of cross-transport issues vulnerabilities for Bluetooth.
+Based on those issuesour findings, we demonstrate four cross-transport attacks, enabling impersonation, device impersonation, traffic interception, and manipulation of traffic between victimstraffic manipulation, as well as unintended device sessions.
+Our attacks are standard-compliant and are thus effective against all devices that support CTKD.
+As we are the first to exploit CTKD and enable BT and BLE cross-transport exploitation, the attacks are orthogonal to other are standard-compliant attacks on BT and BLE [1,3,4,10,22,23,36,39] and likely affect all devices supporting CTKD.
+We name our attacks BLUR BLUR attacks, as by exploiting CTKD they blur the security boundary of between BT and BLE.

-In contrast to previously published attacks on BT and BLE [1, 3, 4, 10, 21, 22, 35, 37, 38, 41, 43], our attacks do not require the attacker to be present during pairing or secure session establishment.
+In contrast to previously published attacks on BT and BLE [1,3,4,10,22,23,36,39,41,44,46], our attacks do not require the attacker to be present during pairing or secure session establishment.
 Therefore, our attacks have lower requirements for the attacker while still breaking BT and BLE security guarantees.